u-boot/u-boot/tools/buildman/buildman.rst

 What is this?
 -------------

-This tool handles building U-Boot to check that you have not broken it with your patch series.
+This tool builds U-Boot to check that you have not broken it with your patch series.
 It can build each individual commit and report which boards fail on which commits, and which errors come up.
 It aims to make full use of multi-processor machines.

 A key feature of buildman is its output summary, which allows warnings, errors or image size increases in a particular commit or board to be